imtheonlysaint/swaywm-config/README.md

 ## ⌨️ Main Keybindings (Example)

-You should fill this section with the main keybindings from your `sway/config` file.

 * `$mod + Return`: Opens a terminal
 * `$mod + d`: Opens **fuzzel** (app launcher)